activisthandbook/activisthandbook/articles/organising/facilitating/challenges.md

 **Share out information** so everyone has the knowledge they need to contribute.
 For example, start each agenda item with relevant context.

 **Evaluate**.
 Ask everyone to share their experience of your meetings and make suggestions about what could improve them.
 This might include changes that are not just about what you do in meetings - e.g. having more regular group socials.

+## Attribution

+Work from the following sources was reused:

+-   [Facilitating Meetings](https://www.seedsforchange.org.uk/facilitationmeeting?utm_source=activisthandbook.org) by Seeds for Change (2019)